openid/OpenYOLO-Android/api/README.md

   <p><em>Example of auto sign-in</em></p>
 </div>

-This is an open-source library for the OpenYOLO for Android protocol.
+This is an open-source client library for the OpenYOLO for Android protocol.
 It allows you to easily manipulate credentials for your application by interacting with the credential provider of the user's choice.
 This allows you to: